Retro Rundown 2017: Throwback paint schemes for the Southern 500

 Ryan Newman - Like Austin Dillon, Newman’s No. 31 Chevrolet will evoke Dale Earnhardt’s 1987 Wrangler paint scheme.

-Matt DiBenedetto - The Go Fas Racing driver will drive the scheme used by Bobby Allison in 1988 when he won the Daytona 500 for his 84th and final NASCAR Cup Series victory.
+Matt DiBenedetto - The Go Fas Racing driver will have the scheme used by Bobby Allison in 1988 when he won the Daytona 500 for his 84th and final NASCAR Cup Series victory.